KumarShivam1908/Mowito-ScratchDetector/README.md

 <div align="center">

-**⭐ Star this repository if you find it helpful!**
+**Star this repository if you find it helpful!**

-Made with ❤️ for automated quality inspection
+Made for automated quality inspection

 </div>